 Food becomes more sustainable too and I love a good homemade soup or broth.
 A chowder is more of a complete meal than a soup, a kind children's food for adults if that makes any sense, what with chunks of half processed solids floating in a liquid.
-My 4 year old loves the stuff.

 They can take on many forms, using a multitude of vegetables but generally always containing sweetcorn.
 Smoked fish works particularly well with a chowder, as does shellfish such as clams, mussels and crab.